Joel-Dahne/HighestCuspedWave.jl/Dardel/README.md

 We split the full computation into 6 jobs, each handling a subset of the 31 subintervals.
 These jobs can be started with the following commands, executed from the root of this repository.
 The data is written to a timestamped subdirectory of `Dardel/data/proof/`.
+Note that the data that the proof in the paper is based on is available at `proofs/data/`.

 ``` shell
 # The first three intervals have a higher memory usage and for that